 “We have made some positive changes in the department that are making an impact on our community,” he said.

-In 2016, Perez was named one of College of DuPage’s Distinguished Alumni.
+In 2014, Perez received his bachelor’s degree in Police Administration from Purdue University.
+Two years later, he was named one of College of DuPage’s Distinguished Alumni.

 “At COD, I was taught by a cadre of committed professionals who inspired me to become the guardian for those who could not take care of themselves,” he said.
 “The most satisfying aspect of my career has been the ability to serve others and speak on behalf of those who had been victims of crime.